cockroachlabs/cockroachdb-runbook-template/system-overview/connection-management.md

 The sizing method for PgBouncer is as follows:

 - An instance of PgBouncer running on 1 core and 2GB RAM handles up to 5,000 incoming (application side) connections and up to 96 outgoing (CockroachDB database) connections
-- The total cluster connection sizing rule for PgBouncer is the same [general rule](#connection-pooling) - not exceed 4 times the total vcpus in the cluster
+- The total cluster connection sizing rule for PgBouncer is the same [general rule](#connection-pooling) - do not exceed 4 times the total vcpus in the cluster
 - PgBouncer pools should be deployed in a redundant configuration, e.g. at least 2.
 However, using many PgBouncer pools defeats the goal of an effective workload concurrency (i.e. connection) governance.
 Thus a typical number of PgBouncer pools per environment is between 2 and 4.

 Below is a real world `pgbouncer.ini` example: